pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_dockerization/_index.md

 ### Creating a dockerized microservice

-To make it easier to follow along, we’ve broken up this tutorial into the following steps:
+To make it easier to follow along, we've broken up this tutorial into the following steps:

 - [Step 1.
 Setting up the environment](step0)
 - [Step 2.
 Building a microservice](step1)